 Microaggressions are imperceptible exchanges of words or actions that express prejudice towards historically oppressed groups, particularly those of different genders, races, ethnicities, or sexual preferences.

-Negative effects of a toxic workplace
+Negative effects of a toxic office environment

 Several negative effects can come from workplace toxicity.
 These include:

 When toxic in the workplace, it can lead to decreased job satisfaction.
 This can be due to many factors, including increased stress levels, feeling unappreciated, and being subjected to bullying or discrimination.

 Workplace toxicity can lead to increased stress levels.
 This can be caused by several factors, including feeling like you’re always fighting an uphill battle, not having enough resources, and feeling unvalued or appreciated.